-Congenital heart disease is a problem with the heart’s structure at birth.
+Congenital heart disease definition is a problem with the heart’s structure at birth.
 These defects occur in the fetus while it is developing during pregnancy.
 The definition of a congenital heart defect in adults and children are the result of:

 - Genetic or chromosomal abnormalities

 - Illegal drugs